How is Polypropylene Made

 The Processing Of Polypropylene

-Polypropylene, which is in powdered form, is transformed into pellets or chips through a process called pelletizing.
+Polypropylene, which is powdered, is transformed into pellets or chips through pelletizing.
 Common processing steps for polypropylene include.

 - The polymer undergoes a filtration process to eliminate impurities and any remaining residues.